code-viser/Fake-product-identification-System-using-block--chain/README.md

  Here we are using Block-chain because unlike a normal database, Blockchain has a non-destructive (immutable) way to track data changes over time.
 This means that data is not editable rather, whenever updates are made, a new block is added to the “block-chain”.
 This helps track historical data (authenticity and owner data) of a product.

-->Each product has a qr code to store the details about the product
+Each product has a qr code to store the details about the product.

-->When a user addds the product to blockchain a node created and a hash is generated for that particular node ->So when a user scans the particular qr code it's hash is verified with blockchain's hash,based on that it decides it is genuine or not
+When a user addds the product to blockchain a node created and a hash is generated for that particular node.

+So when a user scans the particular qr code it's hash is verified with blockchain's hash,based on that it decides it is genuine or not.

 # Limitations